Northeast BC Labour Market Strategy

 The development of this strategy required the collection and consolidation of large amounts of demographic, economic, labour force, income and housing data.
 IR subsequently forecasted key data points over the next five years and used Monte Carlo simulations to model the probabilities of different forecasted outcomes.

-Gain industry, Indigenous community and government support for project work scope and funding;
+Gain industry, the Indigenous community and government support for project work scope and funding;

 Co-chair, coordinate and participate in steering committee meetings to perform all tasks and activities supporting study outcomes;

 Conduct primary research with industry and Indigenous communities with the support of Northeast Native Advancing Society representatives;